jon-harper/E34M1/docs/assembly/drive.md

 ## Parts

-The EVA 3 Drive designs do not leave clearance for lock washers.
-They are left out of this stage of assembly.
+Drive designs not from E34M1 are compatible but do not leave room for lock washers.
+They should be left out if you are using a third party or stock EVA 3 drive mount.

 | Part | Qty |
 |---|---|